 Please do not worry about being in a same-sex relationship.
 We have many children placed in same-sex households, this is not an issue for us.
 What is important is the stability of your relationship, that your partner is as equally committed to fostering and that you can both deal with the needs of the fostered child as well as maintaining a good relationship with each other.

-Depending on your circumstances, it can take anything from 6 to 12 months to become approved.
+Depending on your circumstances, it can take upto 8 months to become approved.
 If you have a large family, it takes longer as there are more people to interview.
 A carer transfer from another agency can take approximately 4 months.

 We are occasionally asked to place babies who have high medical needs.
 They will often have difficulties such as gastrostomies, nasal-gastro feeding or brain shunts.
 Yes, they are cute and loveable, but the reality is that carers can expect to have waking nights whilst the children are experiencing health crises or hospital admissions.
 Usually, our carers who are couples will need to develop different sleeping patterns to each other.
 This usually settles as they become more confident with the child's particular health needs - it is a big ask, but it is very rewarding and the children really benefit from being brought up in families.